corda/corda/docs/source/running-the-demos.rst

 agreement; featuring the integration of complex and industry proven third party libraries into Corda nodes.

 SIMM is an acronym for "Standard Initial Margin Model".
 It is effectively the calculation of a "margin" that is paid by one party to another when they agree a trade on certain types of transaction.

-This margin is paid such that, in the event of one of the counterparties suffering a credit event (a financial term and a polite way to say defaulting, not paying the debts that are due, or potentially even bankruptcy), then the party that is owed any sum already has some of the amount that it should have been paid.
-This payment to the receiving party is a preventative measure in order to reduce the risk of a potentially catastrophic default domino effect that caused the `Great Financial Crisis <https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%932008>`_, as it means that they can be assured that if they need to pay another party, they will have a proportion of the funds that they have been relying on.
+The SIMM was introduced to standardise the calculation of how much margin counterparties charge each other on their bilateral transactions.
+Before SIMM, each counterparty computed margins according to its own model and it was made it very difficult to agree exact margin with the counterparty that faces the same trade on the other side.

 To enact this, in September 2016, the ISDA committee - with full backing from various governing bodies - `issued a ruling on what is known as the ISDA SIMM ™ model <http://www2.isda.org/news/isda-simm-deployed-today-new-industry-standard-for-calculating-initial-margin-widely-adopted-by-market-participants>`_,